emotion-js/emotion/.changeset/spotty-clouds-listen.md

 '@emotion/react': patch
 ---

-Fix an edge case where runtime label extraction led to invalid class names in Firefox.
-This only affects the development build of Emotion.
+Fix an edge case where runtime label extraction in class components led to invalid class names in Firefox.
+This only affected the development build of Emotion.